 Everything in its proper time.

 Anyway, that should be enough for today.
-I’m nearing the end of my own time clock and have other projects to work on.
-I'll leave you to it.
+I’m nearing the end of my own time clock and have other projects to work on so I'll leave you to it.

-Thanks again to everyone who attended the Elevate Writer’s Conference last week and thank you so much for stopping by today.
+Thanks again to everyone who attended the Elevate Writer’s Conference last week and thank you so much for stopping by.
 If you enjoyed these perspectives, tap the heart below.
-If you loved them, don’t forget to subscribe for news, exclusive content, and more.
-And pass the word along, share this post, and let me know if there’s any ideas or content you’d like covered.
-I look forward to hearing from you.
+If you loved them, don’t forget to subscribe.
+Pass the word along, share this post, and let me know if there’s any ideas or content you’d like covered.

 Now get back to writing or learn to be done for the day!